 The MRSEC has three collaborative Interdisciplinary Research Groups (IRGs).
 We have also developed strong connections among Center researchers that reach across the IRG boundaries and draw on complementary strengths that pair theory with experiment or new perspectives from the collective of our broad expertise.
 The current IRGs are:

-IRG III: Active Soft Materials
+IRG II: Digital Assembly of Soft Materials

-The MRSEC uses seed support to fund emerging areas, such as developing new materials for photocatalytic processes, or to study the behavior of cells that can lead to high impact, transformational research, allowing rapid response to evolving ideas and that will move the Center in new directions.
+The MRSEC uses seed support to fund emerging areas, such as developing new materials for photocatalytic processes or to study the behavior of cells, that can lead to high impact, transformational research, allowing rapid response to evolving ideas and that will move the Center in new directions.
 Seed funds are also used to support junior faculty to help integrate them into our reseach community that is highly collaborative and multidisciplinary.